 Thunder rumbles ominously behind Lear's promise of revenge.

 Lear, who declares his heart is broken, struggles not to embarrass himself by weeping in frustration.
 "O Fool, I shall go mad," he exclaims, and hurries out of Gloucester's house.

 Cornwall, Regan, and Goneril chat about the weather, paying no mind to their father running in a fit out into the storm as a self-proclaimed madman.

-Gloucester follows Lear and then returns, reporting that the King has ordered a horse and seems to be planning on running away, although who knows to where.
+Gloucester follows Lear and then returns, reporting that the King has ordered a horse and seems to be planning on running away, although who knows where he's going.

 Gloucester is worried; the night's brewing thunderstorm is not nice weather to be running away in, and there's no cover for miles.

 Lear's children refuse to go after him.
 Regan and Goneril agree that Lear needs to learn his lesson, even if he does get hit in the face by lightning.